Cochlear Implants for children

 Your GP, audiologist or ENT consultant will be able to tell you if your child’s hearing loss is appropriate for referral to a cochlear implant programme and arrange the referral.
 They will refer to guidelines published by NICE.

-You can view an explanation of the NICE guidance here:
+You can view the NICE guidance by clicking the link below:

 If your child is referred to us, a multidisciplinary team of professionals will work with you and your child to carry out a detailed assessment of their hearing and communication needs.
 This will help to establish if cochlear implant(s) are right for your child and give you an idea about the level of likely benefits for them.